jkosturko/workflow/README.md

 ctrl + a h - left a pane
 ctrl + a l - rigth a pane

+`ctrl-k` - clear scrollback buffer for a pane

 Optional:
 Tip: Map Capslock key to Ctrl key for easy Caps+ a